linaori/http-bundle/README.md

 ### Configuration Example

-To cover most cases, two default resolvers are available; the `EntityIdresolver` and `MappedGetterResolver`.
+To cover most cases, two default resolvers are available; the `EntityIdresolver` and `MappablePropertyPathResolver`.
 The first converts every entity into an id using `getId` and is registered with a priority of 100.
 The latter allows you to map getters to a method and is registered with a priority of 200.